WHAT IS OILY SCALP AND HOW TO PREVENT IT?

 There’s no ‘cure’ for greasy hair as you will always produce sebum.
-But there are ways to keep it under control and manage it:
+But there are remedies for oily scalp that help to keep it under control:

-- Wash your hair - Sounds too simple to be true but washing your hair regularly can clean your scalp of excess oil and dirt, resetting your scalp health and is a great oily dandruff treatment.
+Wash your hair -Sounds too simple to be true but washing your hair regularly can clean your scalp of excess oil and dirt, resetting your scalp health and is a great oily scalp treatment.

-- Clarifying shampoo – It just might be beneficial for you to use a clarifying shampoo for oily scalp and dandruff.
-These are strong shampoos that remove all excess oil and dirt.
+Clarifying shampoo –It just might be beneficial for you to use a clarifying shampoo for oily scalp.
+These are strong shampoos that remove all excess oil and dirt, acting as a dandruff solution.
 But use sparingly as they can also dry out your scalp.